ThimLohse/kattis-automated-submit-wrapper/README.md

 2. Click the "Download your personal configuration file",
 3. Copy the files content into the repository file named ".kattisrc_dummy" and rename the file ".kattisrc"
 ```
-Copy the project files your wan't to upload into the folder "/project_files".
+If the folder "project_files" exists, then copy the project files your wan't to upload into the folder.
+Else create a new folder specifically named "/project_files" and copy the files you want to upload into it.
 Open up a terminal in the root directory and run "python3 auto_submit.py" and you will be asked the following questions.
 ```
 1. Enter number of iterations for submission (An integer, Default: 10):